 Here by "special", the rules compare with the general rules above.
 There are special circumstances where special issues arise when a foreigner inherits shares in China.

 (1) for many decades, China has maintained an approval system when a foreign investor invests in a company in China without which the investment is considered illegal and invalid.
 Good news is that this approval system has virtually (foreign investment in the shortlisted sectors of the economy is still subject to approval) been repealed and replaced with a simpler filing system.
-With the filing system, the company receiving foreign investment shall submit the required documents with the authority for records.
+With the filing system, the company receiving foreign investment shall submit the required documents with the authority for filing.
 So the foreigner heir upon succeeding to the shareholdership shall have to update the corporate information with the filing authority.

 (2) what if the foreigner heir succeeds to the shareholdership of the deceased who is still Chinese at the time of the death?
 Tricky question.